-- 120. Few students are trained or equipped to act as the employer of a non-medical helper and we also believe that whenever possible disabled students should not be burdened with employer responsibilities if they do not desire this role.
-As LAs/SFW have no role in engaging non-medical helpers and agreeing the terms of engagement, it is unlikely that LAs/SFW would be the employer of a non-medical helper.
-Some text on the subject has been added to the suggested text for the 'Awards Letter' at Annex 3.
-It may help LAs/SFW when approving payments for non-medical helper support to request a statement from the helper that they are self employed or a statement from the employer confirming they are acting as the employer of the non-medical helper.
-But remember, individuals and their engagers are free to decide the terms and conditions of any engagement but they cannot simply call a contract employment or self-employment unless the facts support that. - 121.
+109. Few students are trained or equipped to act as the employer of a non-medical helper and we also believe that whenever possible disabled students should not be burdened with employer responsibilities if they do not desire this role.
+As SFW has no role in engaging non-medical helpers and agreeing the terms of engagement, it is unlikely that SFW would be the employer of a non-medical helper.
+It may help SFW when approving payments for non-medical helper support to request a statement from the helper that they are self employed or a statement from the employer confirming they are acting as the employer of the non-medical helper.
+But remember, individuals and their engagers are free to decide the terms and conditions of any engagement but they cannot simply call a contract employment or self-employment unless the facts support that.
 The following arrangements could be considered to avoid students being the employer of their non-medical helpers.